BESSER-PEARL/BESSER/README.md

 If you are interested in contributing to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## How to cite BESSER

+This repository has the CITATION.cff file, which activates the "Cite this repository" button in the About section (right side of the repository).
+The citation is in APA and BibTex format.

 ## Code of Conduct

 At BESSER, our commitment is centered on establishing and maintaining development environments that are welcoming, inclusive, safe and free from all forms of harassment.
 All participants are expected to voluntarily respect and support our [Code of Conduct](CODE_OF_CONDUCT.md).